Servicing NYC and Long Island

 The body can’t tell time.

 While our thinking brain is aware of what happened in the past and what’s occurring in the present, our body blurs past and present.
-This is the source of the overwhelm and pain of the trauma related disorder known as PTSD.
+This is the source of the overwhelm and pain of the trauma-related disorder known as PTSD.

-Usually, when a person experiences something new, his brain sorts the information.
+Usually, when a person experiences something new, their brain sorts the information.
 Anything unnecessary or extraneous will be discarded and forgotten, and anything that can be relevant later will be stored away in his memory for retrieval if the need arises.
 All of this happens subconsciously, without the person being aware of it.

 For instance, when a child touches fire for the first time, they quickly learn that fire means heat, and this information is safely stored for future reference.
-However, such memories do not dominate their daily thoughts; the conscious mind focuses on the present, while the brain stores less relevant information out of sight until needed.
+However, such memories do not dominate their daily thoughtS.
+The conscious mind focuses on the present, while the brain stores less relevant information out of sight until needed.

 Compare this to a computer, which has lots of information stored inside.
 You only see the files currently open and in use on the screen.
 When you don’t no longer need the file, you close it and store it out of sight.